jasonvong/jasonvong.github.io/README.md

 # About Theme

-This is a blog theme based on jekyll.
+This is a blog theme based on Jekyll.
 You can use on your own blog.
 Before you use it, please click a star on [this respository](https://github.com/Gaohaoyang/gaohaoyang.github.io/).
-You will encourage me to do more great things!
+You will encourage the theme author Mr. Gao Haoyang to do more great things!

 ## Sample